fembuelita/cpst342-fall-2020/syllabi/syllabus.md

 ### Group Work

 All course assignments, unless specifically stated otherwise, may be done with another person ("Pair Programming").
-This includes challenge activities & readings.
 Students are encouraged to work with a partner, but may choose to work alone if they prefer.

 **Each student must complete readings/challenges via ZyBooks, but only one student per team must submit an assignment via Sakai.
 A team assignment MUST have all student names BEFORE submission for team members to receive credit.**